-Instant Pot teriyaki chicken and rice is an easy one pot meal we love.
-Like our fluffy Ninja Foodi pressure cooker chicken and rice recipe but healthier and with an Asian flare with a different sweet and savory sauce.
+Our Instant Pot teriyaki chicken and rice recipe is a one pot meal we love.
+Like our fluffy pressure cooker chicken and rice but healthier with a homemade sweet and savory sauce.

 Want to save this recipe?

-Can you cook rice and meat at the same time in Instant Pot?
+Can you cook rice and meat at the same time?

 You sure can, we do it all the time.
 Use kielbasa for Instant Pot sausage and rice that is cheesy, or try Instant Pot ground beef and rice.
 The trick is to not stir in the long grain pieces.
 Rather you gently submerge into the liquid and start the cook time.